morganabbitt/NFL-Analytics/README.md

 This Machine Learning Problem is a Supervised multiclass-Classification Problem.
 Originally it was assumed that predicting 3 classes with an imbalance of 60-20-10 was going to be very different.
 As I continued to do more EDA I become more hopeful after recognizing that all 3 decisions had very different relationships with the features of our dataset.

 In order to make this study as applicable as possible, I chose to separated my data into training and test sets based on the year.
 For Training I used the play-by-play data from the 2013-2017 regular seasons, and for testing I chose to predict the 2018 regular season.
+After splitting the training data one step further into a validation set, I was able to evaluate each of my models and to compare them for selection.

 <p align="center">
 <img src="graphics/pXAfX.png" width="400"/>
 </p>

+I ran into two different problems when deciding my scoring metric.
+1. Multi-Classification
+2. Imbalanced Classes

+Recall and Precision do not work with Multi-Classification problems even though they are good for imbalanced classes.
+After some reasearch and studying, I decided to evaluate my Models with a **Weighted Average F1 score**.
+This type of score takes into account the imbalance in the classes and can be used for any model.

 <p align="center">
 <img src="graphics/model_selection.png" width="400"/>
 </p>

 My base model is a Multi-Class Logistic Regression model.
+I followed with RandomForests and GradientBoosting and ran Grid Searches on both.
+The GradientBoosting Randomized Search performed the best with a Weighted F1 score of **0.954**.

 <a name="conclusion"></a>
 ## 6. Conclusion